angulardart/site-angulardart/src/angular/cheatsheet/_routing.md

 <tr>
   <td class="nowrap"><code class="prettyprint lang-dart">
-    <b>routerCanDeactivate</b>(nextInstruction, prevInstruction) { ... }
+    <b>canDeactivate</b>(nextInstruction, prevInstruction) { ... }
   </code></td>
   <td markdown="1">
-  The router calls the `routerCanDeactivate` methods (if defined) of every component that would be removed after a navigation.
+  The router calls the `canDeactivate()` methods (if defined) of every component that would be removed after a navigation.
 The navigation proceeds if and only if all such methods return true or a future that completes successfully.

   See: [CanDeactivate class](/api/angular_router/angular_router/CanDeactivate-class)
   </td>